 Baisakhi Customs and Traditions

-As a celebration of the new spring, Vaisakhi is an occasion which sees men, women and children commemorate this joyous occasion by buying new attire, picking the most lively and dynamic of the lot to reflect the atmosphere of happiness felt throughout the crowd.
-Traditional Punjabi attire for men includes the turban with the fan-like adornment worn with a kurta, a waistcoat, the rummal or scarf, and the lungi tied around their waist, while the women wear the customary garments of Salwar Kameez with the most festive and ostentatious jewellery.
+As a celebration of the new spring, Vaisakhi is an occasion that sees men, women and children commemorate this joyous occasion by buying new attire, picking the most lively and dynamic of the lot to reflect the atmosphere of happiness felt throughout the crowd.
+Traditional Punjabi attire for men includes the turban with the fan-like adornment worn with a kurta, a waistcoat, the rumaal or scarf, and the lungi tied around their waist, while the women wear the customary garments of Salwar Kameez with the most festive and ostentatious jewellery.
 The multi-coloured brilliance of this attire reflects the perky and bubbly nature of the Punjabi way of living.

 Multiple food stalls are set up at the Baisakhi fairs to keep the crowds refreshed and energised as they party all night.
-Quintessentially Punjabi cuisine like Chhole Bature, Achari mutton, Chicken saagwala, Sarson ka saag, kadhi chawal, dry fruit kheer and the famous lassi are ever present at the fair.
+Quintessentially Punjabi cuisine like Chhole Bature, Achari mutton, Chicken saagwala, Sarson ka saag, kadhi chawal, dry fruit kheer and the famous lassi are ever-present at the fair.
 These gastronomic delights are representative of the great love of food and flavour displayed by the people of Punjab.

 Dances Performed During Baisakhi

 The traditional dances of Bhangra and Gidda are performed during Baisakhi to the beat of the drums in open fields creating an atmosphere of zest and joy.
-At some places, fairs are held where people bring out their happiness and perform bhangra, gidda and acrobatics.
+At some places, fairs are held where people bring out their happiness and perform acrobatics.
 Men, women and children adorn themselves in colourful clothes and jewellery while they excitedly participate in the festivities.

 The Baisakhi Procession, also known as Nagar Kirtan, is an important part of the celebrations in Punjab.
 The most sacred scripture Granth Sahib is taken out with honour by traditionally dressed Panj Piaras, also known as the five senior religious Sikhs, and an important part of the Khals traditions.
 Baisakhi processions move through the streets and lanes of the city, accompanied by music, singing and chanting of scriptures and hymns.
 A large number of devotees participate in the Baisakhi processions.During the Baisakhi processions, children and youth demonstrate their skills in martial arts along with the drummers and bands around, and men swinging swords making the event more colourful.
 All in all, it's safe to say that each year, the festival of Baisakhi marks a new chapter in the life of people.